VaanToDeev/VaanToDeev/README.md

-# Hi there
+# Hi there!I'm Victor
-## i'm VaanToDeev
+##  but, you can call me VaanToDeev
-## :books: - i am a computer technician, student of systems analysis and neuroscience.
+## :books: - I am an information systems student and programmer.
-## :wrench: - I work with computer maintenance and digital marketing.
+### program in Ruby and Python
 ## wellcome 👋